kallioaa/ot-harjoitustyo/dokumentaatio/instructions.md

 Now you can comment the picture by typing your comment in the textfield and pressing the "send"-button.
 Now when someone will search for the same picture online with the app they will see your comment and image history (the values under the picture).

 The large image files are not added to the database.
 The images are transformed into a hashcode which does not take up more space than a regular integer.
-This way you can search the same picture from multiple different url addressed and end up in the same chat.
+You can search the same picture from multiple different url addressed and end up in the same chat.

 ## Logging out and closing the app